Delta Phi Epsilon (social): Symbols

+Delta Phi Epsilon's motto is Esse Quam Videri or "To be rather than to seem to be".
+Its founding principles or pillars are justice, sisterhood, and love.

+The Delta Phi Epsilon badge is a gold equilateral triangle, with the Greek letters "ΔΦΕ" in gold on black onyx surrounded by 21 pearls.
+Below the triangle is a ribbon with the motto Esse Quam Videri.
+Its new member pin is a purple enamel triangle with the Greek letters "ΔΦΕ" in gold.

+The sorority's colors are royal purple and pure gold.
+Its flower is the purple iris.
+Its mascot is the Unicorn.
+Its jewel is the pearl.
+The sorority's publication is The Triad.

 Philanthropies

 Delta Phi Epsilon is partnered with several international philanthropies via its Delta Phi Epsilon Educational Foundation: the Cystic Fibrosis Foundation and the National Association of Anorexia Nervosa and Associated Disorders.

 The Delta Phi Epsilon Educational Foundation, established in 1966 to honor Delta Phi Epsilon's Golden Anniversary, helps members and their children further their education through scholarships, grants, and loans.
 The foundation also supports sorority education and volunteer training initiatives.

 The Cystic Fibrosis Foundation aids those with the genetic disease cystic fibrosis (CF) through research, grants, and awareness campaigns.
 Founded by Phyllis Kossoff, a member of the sorority's Delta chapter at Hunter College, and other concerned parents, the Cystic Fibrosis Foundation became the leader in raising funding for research and raising awareness for the disease.
 At the sorority's December 1957 Convention, Phyllis petitioned her sisters to have the sorority adopt CFF as its official philanthropy.
 Chapters across North America raise money and awareness.
-Many chapters host a fundraising event known as Deepher Dude which is a male dance competition.
+Many chapters host a fundraising event known as Deepher Dude, which is a male dance competition.

 Some chapters fill tote bags, called Tate's Totes, with various items that make an extended hospital stay more comfortable for children with cystic fibrosis and their parents.
-These totes are then taken to Cystic Fibrosis Foundation (CFF) Care Centers for distribution.
-Tate's Totes was started by past International President Donna Von Bruening (Sigma chapter at Ohio State University) shortly after taking office, after her nephew Tate had been diagnosed with cystic fibrosis.
-Other chapters host 65 Roses Gala events.
-Sixty-five roses is significant to CF children since the word "cystic fibrosis" is difficult for a child to say.
+These totes are then taken to Cystic Fibrosis Foundation Care Centers for distribution.
+Tate's Totes was started by past International president Donna Von Bruening (Sigma chapter at Ohio State University) shortly after taking office, after her nephew Tate had been diagnosed with cystic fibrosis.
+Other chapters host the 65 Roses Gala events.
+65 roses are significant to children with the disease since the word "cystic fibrosis" is difficult for a child to say.
 Since 1957, Delta Phi Epsilon has raised millions of dollars for CFF.
-At the 2016 International Leadership Forum, Delta Phi Epsilon Sorority gave their largest single donation to date of $471,060.
+At the 2016 International Leadership Forum, Delta Phi Epsilon Sorority gave its largest single donation to date of $471,060.

 The sorority's other philanthropic partner is the National Association of Anorexia Nervosa and Associated Disorders, which provides resources and education to fight anorexia and other eating disorders.
 Each chapter sponsors an annual eating disorder awareness week on their campus to increase awareness of eating disorders and provide information to family and friends of sufferers.